 In order to continue to minimise waste on Magnetic Island and reduce transport costs of waste to the mainland, Townsville Waste Services is establishing improved reuse facilities at the Magnetic Island Waste Facility.
-In the 2018/19 financial year, Townsville Waste Services will construct a Reuse Shed designed to operate as a Buy Back shop, which will increase the amount of waste items diverted from the transfer station for reuse.
+This will include a reuse shed designed to operate as a buy back shop, which will increase the amount of waste items diverted from the transfer station for reuse.
+Construction of the shed is expected to be completed by June 2019 with further fit out being provided in 2019/20.